zhenhu9/Git-Notes/Git-Notes.md

 status			/* Show the working tree status.
        -s, --short	/* Give the output in the short-format.

-diff		/* Show changes between the last commit and the working tree.
+diff		/* Show changes between the last commit and working tree.
-     --staged	/* Show changes between the last commit and staged areas.
+     --staged	/* Show changes between the last commit and staged area.
      --cached		/* It is a synonym of --staged.
 ```